KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

 + A message is printed to the console, "learn about file IO".
 + The program exits by returning 0.

-##### Identifying an attack surfuce
+##### Identifying an attack surface
-Since we have the source code and know what the program does exactly, it is not necessary to cunduct a dynamic analysis.
+Since we have the source code and know what the program does exactly, it is not necessary to conduct a dynamic analysis.
 Now that we understand what the program does exactly:
 + Extracts the integer from the user input.
 + Subtracts 4660 from that.
 + Use that as a file descriptor to read 32 bytes.
 + Compares the read bytes to "LETMEWIN".
 + If both strings are the same, the flag is printed to the console.

 To get the flag, the the buf variable must be the same as "LETMEWIN".
 The only thing that modifies that variable is the read function.
 The read function reads 32 bytes from the file descriptor passed as one of its parameters.
 Since we have control of which file descriptor is the bytes read from we have to figure out a way to write to it.
-Going back to the basics, three file descriptors/streams are openned for each process.
-The only one that applies to our probleme is Standard Input, 0.
+Going back to the basics, three file descriptors/streams are opened for each process.
+The only one that applies to our problem is Standard Input, 0.
 This is because we need to write to a file descriptor, the other two are for output purposes.
 Now that we have a file descriptor that we can write to, we need the fd passed to read function to equal to 0 (Standard Input file descriptor= 0).

 The math is simple:
 {% highlight c++ %}